tanmayvaij/snapcube/readme.md

 snapcube clone ./my-awesome-project
 ```

-📄 This creates a `snapcube.json` file containing your entire project.
+📄 This creates a `snapcube.json` file containing your project’s structure (and optionally content).

 ---